Board of Directors

 Dr. Liverpool became interested in wrongful convictions after watching a 60 Minutes piece.

-Dr. Liverpool is of several professional organizations and has written several articles.
-He is passionate about lending his skills and expertise to those who are and has given expert testimony in several custody cases.
+Dr. Liverpool is a member of several professional organizations and has written several articles.
+He has given expert testimony in several custody cases.
 Dr. Liverpool is an ordained minister and is passionate about fighting for the wrongfully convicted.

 You may email Errol at email@example.com.